ArthurClemens/polythene/docs/theming/style-variables.md

 m(Card, { className: "themed-card small-image-card" })
 ~~~

+<a id="themed-behaviors"></a>
+### Themed behaviors

 Some components allow to change their behavior using style variables.
-For example, Drawer's `vars.js` has a variable named `cover`.
-By setting this variable to `true`, the Drawer gets a "cover" behavior:
+For example, Drawer's `vars.js` lists variable `cover`.
+By setting this variable to `true`, the Drawer gets cover behavior:

 ~~~javascript
 import { DrawerCSS } from "polythene-css"